 During normal operation, the fire suppression system control panel remains in a supervisory mode.
-In order for the fire suppression system to discharge the dispersant, or optional pressurized water, a number of events must first occur.
+In order for the fire suppression system to discharge the dispersant, a number of events must first occur.
 When these events begin to occur, the fire suppression system control panel enters into what is called a "counting mode".